Health and Human Sciences (HHS)

 HHS 579, EVIDENCE-BASED PUBLIC HEALTH II, 3 Credits

-Evidence-based public health is the process of integrating science-based interventions with community preferences to improve the health of populations.
-This is the second in a two-course series.
-Applies science and adaptation frameworks learned in the first course to the development of a program plan.
-Provides instruction and application of program planning and program evaluation frameworks.
-Course learning is synthesized through the development of a grant proposal for adapted public-health program plus evaluation plan.
+Explores evidence-based public health as the process of integrating science-based interventions with community preferences to improve the health of populations.
+Applies science and adaptation frameworks to planning and evaluating health promotion programs.
+Synthesizes learning through the development of a grant proposal for an adapted public-health program plus evaluation plan.

 Available via Ecampus